Dorchester County DUI Guide

 Immediate Steps (First 24 Hours)

-Following a DUI arrest in Dorchester County, a specific timeline of events will unfold:
+Following a DUI arrest in Dorchester County, you'll typically experience the following:

-• Phone Calls: You will generally be allowed to make a limited number of phone calls after the booking process is complete.
-Use these calls wisely.
-Contacting a loved one or a DUI attorney should be your priority.
+- Phone Calls: You will be allowed to make a phone call shortly after the booking process.
+Use this opportunity to contact a licensed bail bondsman or a DUI attorney.

 Critical Deadlines

-• ALR (Administrative License Revocation) Hearing Request Deadline: In South Carolina, you typically have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the South Carolina Department of Motor Vehicles (DMV).
-This hearing is separate from your criminal court case and determines whether your driver's license will be suspended.
-Failing to request this hearing within the 15-day timeframe will result in an automatic license suspension.
+- Administrative License Revocation (ALR) Hearing: You have only 30 days from the date of your arrest to request an ALR hearing with the SC Office of Motor Vehicle Hearings.
+This hearing is separate from the criminal proceedings and determines whether your driver's license will be suspended.
+Failure to request this hearing within 30 days results in automatic license suspension.

 DUI Enforcement in Dorchester County